H-R3da/S.T.S_v6/README.md

 ## 👏 Acknowledgments

-> - `ℹ️  List any resources, contributors, inspiration, etc.`
+> - This project idea was mainly inspired by Color Switch using shapes instead of colors.

 ---